Skip to main content

 Step 3: Configure Parameter File

-This file declares the input parameters required by each Tool and their default values, allowing automatic loading and passing during Pipeline execution.
+Next, create a parameter configuration file parameter.yaml under the sayhello folder.
+This file is used to declare the input parameters required by the Tool and their default values, facilitating automatic loading and passing during Pipeline runtime.
+The example is as follows:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bservers/sayhello/parameter.yaml

-name: UltraRAG 2.0
+name: UltraRAG v3

 Parameter Registration Mechanism

-• Field Overriding Risks: If multiple Tools use the same parameter name but with different meanings or default values, you should explicitly distinguish them by using different field names to prevent unintentional overwriting in the automatically generated configuration file.
+• Field Overwrite Risk: If the parameters required by multiple Tools have the same name but different meanings or default values, the field names should be explicitly distinguished using different names to avoid being overwritten in the automatically generated configuration file.

-Encapsulating Shared Variables with Classes
+Encapsulating Shared Variables via Class

 servers/sayhello/src/sayhello.py